CodeURJC-FW-2025-26/webapp09/README.md

 ## Member participation

 - Marcos Laorga Sagaseta de Ilurdoz: I have done everything related to the main page (`index.html`): implemented pagination, displayed database data paginated with 6 items per page, created buttons with links to go to the next and previous pages, also created the search bar, the buttons to access the categories, and participated in the implementation of Practice 1 at the beginning of Practice 2.
-I also created the `data.json` file and made modifications to the `main_page.css`, and described the files `index.html` and `data.json`.
+I also created the `data.json` file and made modifications to the `main_page.css`.
+In the `README.md` file, I have defined the files and written the installation instructions for the program.

-  These are the final commits
+  These are the final commits:

   - 'main_page_fv': https://github.com/CodeURJC-FW-2025-26/webapp09/commit/447e7f6dedaf49ac0aa8f7e6a2257937b74a6141
   - 'Update `README.md`': https://github.com/CodeURJC-FW-2025-26/webapp09/commit/37c56fd2565691bad3cf6c7651c83a51fc240c67